Multi-Level Monte Carlo Training of Neural Operators: Multi-Level Monte Carlo method

 \section{Multi-Level Monte Carlo method}

 Our approach extends the MLMC framework to neural networks training.
-In particular, we aim at accelerating the training of neural operators by using a multi-resolution approch, i.e., the MLMC paradigm.
+In particular, we aim at accelerating the training of neural operators by using the MLMC paradigm.
 MLMC methods stand on the idea that most of the uncertainty can be captured on the coarse grids and so the number of samples needed on the finest grid is greatly reduced.